vasilakisfil/Introspected-REST/README.md

 ```

 #### 10.2.3.
 Linked-data metadata
+Maybe move as a last one ?
+Explain the difficulties of MicroTypes that are tight to runtime information.

 For denoting the semantic meaning of each attribute of our resources we will employ JSON-LD.
 It should be noted that JSON-LD spec was developed with the goal to require as little effort as possible from developers
 to transform their existing JSON to JSON-LD but also to not require breaking changes to your